devolodya/COVID-19-Statistic/README.md

 # About Application

-COVID-19 Application, created for [Codempire](https://codempire.io/) by Volodymyr Kravets, which shows statistic by countries.
+COVID-19 Application, created by Volodymyr Kravets, which shows statistic by countries.

 ## Technologies